A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

-In Figs.~\ref{fig:zmdens} and \ref{fig:bdens}, we used 3000 quantum measurement samples per time-point.
-For the plot of harmonic inversion depicted in \figref{fig:harminv}, a total of 120,000 quantum measurements occur for the density at each time point.
+In Figs.~\ref{comp}(a) (d), and \ref{comp}(c) (f), we used 3000 quantum measurement samples per time-point.
+For harmonic inversion, a total of 120,000 quantum measurements occur for extracting the density at each time point.
 This is because there were $40$ equally spaced $\tau$-points and 3000 quantum measurements were used per fixed $\tau$.
-In all three of these plots, the density according to the Trotterize evolution is plotted in pink with a fading color region representing the decay of the binomial distribution with parameters $p=n(t)$, $n_{trials}=3000$.
+A comparison between the measuring results, the exact solution of the original Hamiltonian and the exact solution of the Trotterized Hamiltonian are compared in Fig.~\ref{comp}.
+In each subfigure, the dark green dots are the result from measurement result, the red dashed line is the solution of the Trotterized Hamiltonian, the black solid line is the solution of the original Hamiltonian.